Continuous Aggregate Creation & Refresh Management

-Real-time continuous aggregates combine materialized historical data with fresh, unaggregated rows at query time, eliminating refresh latency for recent intervals.
-The creation process requires a WITH (timescaledb.continuous) clause and a deterministic time bucketing function.
+Real-time continuous aggregates combine materialized history with fresh, un-materialized rows at query time, eliminating refresh latency for the most recent buckets.
+That behaviour is controlled by the materialized_only option, which defaults to false (real-time on) on modern versions.
+The creation statement itself requires a WITH (timescaledb.continuous) clause and a deterministic time-bucketing function.

 CREATE MATERIALIZED VIEW IF NOT EXISTS sensor_metrics_1h